Guidebolt/knowledge/docs/design.md

 # Design

-**Design is a description and desire for how something can and should be.** Think about the fundamental process.
-Draw lines and curves (form).
+**Design is description and desire for how something can and should be.** Draw lines and curves (form).
 Fill with atoms (composition).
 Symbolize ideas (abstraction).
 Plan cause-effect possibilities (interactive potential).

 ## Resources